autometrics-dev/autometrics-py/README.md

 ```

+- You can also track the number of concurrent calls to a function by using the `track_concurrency` argument: `@autometrics(track_concurrency=True)`.
+Note: currently only supported by the `prometheus` tracker.

 - To access the PromQL queries for your decorated functions, run `help(yourfunction)` or `print(yourfunction.__doc__)`.

 - To show tooltips over decorated functions in VSCode, with links to Prometheus queries, try installing [the VSCode extension](https://marketplace.visualstudio.com/items?itemName=Fiberplane.autometrics).